 The full list of concentrations also shows specific course names and codes you can use to complete a concentration; the possibilities are practically endless.

-UVA Law received 7,047 applications in a recent application cycle and admitted 681 students for an acceptance rate of 9.66%.
-GPA and LSAT score percentiles are as follows:
+In a recent application cycle, UVA admitted almost 13% of its applicants.
+GPA and LSAT score percentiles of these applicants are as follows:

 The school’s public mission is to offer accessible, affordable education for all students.